roscopetracula/hindenburgFights/README.md

 Get Ubuntu Image
 ================

 Someone can give you the thing, it's like 5GB.
 All the requisite libraries are in the image.
-We're using [bluez](http://www.bluez.org/), which provides hcitool and gatttool.
+We're using [bluez](http://www.bluez.org/), which provides `hcitool` and `gatttool`.
 If you can get that thing to boot you're good.
 The password for the account is `boom`.

-Ctrl+Opt+T will give you a terminal. `hindenbergFights/` has this repo checked out already.
+Ctrl+Opt+T will give you a terminal. `hindenbergFights/` has this repo checked out already, just `git pull` to update.

 Bluetooth Hardware